 - (2) Enter the IP address of the network disk, and enter the file path. - (3) Select the mounting type.
 NFS and SMB/CIFS are selectable.
 And you can set the user name and password to guarantee the security if SMB/CIFS is selected.
 Note: Please refer to the NAS User Manual for creating the file path.

 - For your privacy and to better protect your system against security risks, we strongly recommend the use of strong passwords for all functions and network devices.
-The password should be something of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product. - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user.

-- (4) Click Save to add the network disk.

-- 2. Initialize the added network disk.

-- (1) Enter the HDD Settings interface, Configuration > Storage > Storage Management > HDD Management, in which you can view the capacity, free space, status, type and property of the disk.
+The password should be something of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product. - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user. - (4) Click Save to add the network disk. - 2.
+Initialize the added network disk. - (1) Enter the HDD Settings interface, Configuration > Storage > Storage space, status, type and property of the disk.